PrestaShop/example-modules/demoextendsymfonyform2/README.md

-# Demonstration of how to insert an inputs inside the Symfony form - 2
+# Demonstration of how to insert an input inside a Symfony form - 2

 ## About